controlshift/bulk-data-example/README.md

-## Bulk Data API Redshift Pipeline
+## Bulk Data API Redshift Pipeline Example
-A [Terraform](https://www.terraform.io/) plan for implementing a data ETL pipeline from [ControlShift](https://www.controlshiftlabs.com) to [Amazon Redshift.](https://aws.amazon.com/redshift/)
+An example of using our [Terraform](https://www.terraform.io/) module for implementing a data ETL pipeline from [ControlShift](https://www.controlshiftlabs.com) to [Amazon Redshift.](https://aws.amazon.com/redshift/)

-The output of this plan is a replica of all of the tables that underlie your ControlShift instance in Redshift which allows for querying via SQL or other analysis.
+The output of this plan is a replica of all of the tables that underlie your ControlShift instance in a new Redshift instance which allows for querying via SQL or other analysis.

+If you are already using Terraform or Redshift it is probably best to either fork this example or [use the module we provide directly in your own plan](https://registry.terraform.io/modules/controlshift/controlshift-redshift-sync/aws/)

 ### Overview